National Louis University

-National Louis University (NLU) is a private university with its main campus in Chicago, Illinois.
+National Louis University (NLU) is a private university with its main campus in Chicago, Illinois, United States.
 NLU enrolls undergraduate and graduate students in more than 60 programs across its four colleges.
 It has locations throughout the Chicago metropolitan area as well as a regional campus in Tampa, Florida, where it serves students from 13 counties in that state's central region.

 Since its founding in 1886, NLU has played a historic role in the education sector.
 Its founders helped start the National Kindergarten Movement, helped inaugurate the National Parent Teacher Association (PTA), and promoted the importance of academic and professional training in early childhood education theory and practice.

 NLU alumni have served in Illinois state government and received multiple James Beard awards; 76 alumni from its National College of Education have received honorary recognition by the Golden Apple Foundations of Chicago and Rockford.

 History

 National Louis University (NLU) began in 1886, when Elizabeth Harrison founded the school to train "Kindergarteners", young women teachers who began the early childhood education movement.
+NLU's founders helped start the National Kindergarten Movement, helped inaugurate the National Parent Teacher Association (PTA), and promoted the importance of academic and professional training in early childhood education theory and practice.
 The school's requirements became a model for education colleges nationwide.
 In 1893, the university published Harrison's book, The Kindergarten as an Influence in Modern Civilization, in which she explained, "how to teach the child from the beginning of his existence that all things are connected [and] how to lead him to this vital truth from his own observation".